 Nikon D500 versus Sony A77 II

 The Nikon D500 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D500 and the Sony A77 II are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).